 Taking Action

 Since its beginning in 1849, Central Connecticut State University has advanced and developed to meet the needs of the communities it serves.
-This ten-year strategic plan consists of five goals, each with specific objectives for achievement.
-As a supplement, Central has developed an Action Plan which identifies key activities essential to the accomplishment of each goal and objective.
-With these collective documents, we will build upon our strengths as a “student success-centered” institution that creates lifelong learners and provides the best opportunities to the next generation of hardworking Connecticut families.
+This update to the ten-year strategic plan continues with five goals, each with specific objectives for achievement.
+With this roadmap, we will build upon our strengths as a “student success-centered” institution that creates lifelong learners and provides the best opportunities to the next generation of hardworking Connecticut families.

 Goal 1: Enhancing Academic Excellence and Preparing Graduates to Thrive in a Changing Economy

 Academic excellence is the cornerstone of the Central Connecticut State University mission, and our faculty – full- and part-time - take pride in being scholars, mentors, and advisors who collectively contribute to a vibrant and engaged community.
 We graduate students who think creatively and critically, communicate effectively, and engage with their surrounding communities in a meaningful way.
-A Central education builds upon foundations in core General Education areas and in-depth mastery in chosen fields of study to foster the valuable and transferable skills needed to be successful in the 21st century workforce.
+A Central education builds upon foundations in core General Education areas and in-depth mastery in chosen fields of study to foster the valuable and transferable skills needed to be successful in the workforce and as engaged citizens.

-Central is a driving force of the economic, social, cultural, and intellectual development of Connecticut, an enabler of social mobility, and a committed community partner.
+Central is a driving force of the economic, cultural, and intellectual development of Connecticut, an enabler of economic mobility, and a committed community partner.
 To support our academic goals, faculty are dedicated to excellence in teaching and scholarship.
-Faculty provide innovative learning opportunities necessary for students to meet the changing economic, social, and cultural needs of society.
+Faculty provide innovative learning opportunities necessary for students to meet the ever-changing needs of society.
 Central will continue to educate Connecticut’s hardworking families, incorporating high impact practices and innovative pedagogical approaches to prepare them for the next phase of their lives and ensuring lifelong learning.
-We will pursue the expansion of academics beyond the walls of our classrooms, and we will challenge students to embrace diverse ideas and experiences through domestic and international programs and developing the knowledge, skills and values to make a difference in the world for today and tomorrow.
+We will pursue the expansion of academics beyond the walls of our classrooms, and we will challenge students to critically evaluate ideas and experiences through domestic and international programs and developing the knowledge, skills and values to make a difference in the world for today and tomorrow.

 To achieve academic excellence, all constituent groups must commit to being bold, innovative and dedicated: